manjot2952/Exp-6/README.md

 - Form submission is handled through an event handler.

 ## 🔧 Procedure
-1. Create a React application using `create-react-app` or Vite.
+1. Create a React application.
 2. Create a form component.
 3. Use `useState` to store input values.
 4. Handle input change events.